rhysd/git-messenger.vim/README.md

 :GitMessenger
 ```

+Behavior of this command is depending on the situation.
+You can do every operations only with this
+mapping.

+- Normally, it opens a popup window with the last commit message
+- When a popup window is already open, it moves cursor into the window
+- When a cursor is within a popup window, it closes the window

 It opens a popup window with the last commit message which modified the line at cursor.
 The popup
 window shows following contents: